greenelab/onboarding/source/infrastructure.rst

 you will need to fill out a `p-card order form
 <https://bitbucket.org/greenelab/onboarding/raw/tip/forms-and-docs/Procard_Documentation.xls>`_.
 In either case, the completed form should be sent to phorders\@mail.med.upenn.edu and Casey should be cc'd on the email.
+If instead you use a paper copy of either form, you must get Casey to sign the "Business Purpose" area of the form before submitting it to Human Resources.